Giveaway-Boat/Giveaway-Boat-Docs/docs/features/requirements/message.md

 ![Blacklist option on dashboard](/assets/features/requirements/message/blacklist.png)

 If you want to whitelist, click the "Add all" button and deselect the ones you want whitelisted.

+### Removing messages

+You can remove amount of messages from people by using the `g.set messages` command.
+To remove the user from the database (essentially setting their message count to 0), you can also use the `g.clear messages` command.